 Beer should be a part of your essential Vermont activities without a doubt.
 We have so much amazing craft beer here in VT.
 Our biggest city, Burlington, is home to a great many of these breweries, but there are dozens more scattered throughout the state.
-A perfect excuse for a brewery road trip.
+A perfect excuse for a New England road trip.

 Check out some of the best breweries in Burlington.

 Stroll down a village street in the snow.